 Eyestrain is a common vision problem that happens when the eyes are overused for long periods of time.
 Focusing on distant objects or tasks for a while without rest, like reading or driving, can result in eyestrain.
 Common symptoms include headaches, brow-aches, tired eyes and experiencing a pulling sensation.
 This condition can be remedied by resting the eyes and taking frequent breaks from your task.

-Occurs due to the clouding of the eye’s lens, cataracts blocks or distorts the light entering the eyes, resulting in blurry or hazy vision.
+This occurs due to the clouding of the eye’s lens, cataracts blocks or distorts the light entering the eyes, resulting in blurry or hazy vision.
 The lack of clear vision can worsen in dim lighting.
 It can also lead to blindness and requires surgery to restore lost vision.

 A gradual occurrence that slowly decreases vision overtime due to elevated pressure within the eyeball, damaging the retina.
 Most individuals don’t have symptoms other than the slow loss of visual function, but with regular eye exams, early signs of glaucoma can be detected.
 There are various stages and levels of severity for glaucoma and if left untreated, it could lead to irreversible blindness.

 At Orangeville Optometric Centre, we’re dedicated to providing the highest standards of eye care to our Orangeville patients.
-We perform services that include eye exams, contact lens exams, laser vision assessments, vision diagnostics and spectacle dispensing.
+We perform services that include eye exams, contact lens exams, laser vision assessments, vision diagnostics, and spectacle dispensing.
 Be sure to call or go online to schedule your next eye exam with one of our Orangeville optometrists.